Thomas-Marchand/master-calendar-viewer/README.md

 This project uses a decoupled architecture to separate data collection from data presentation.

 ### 1. The Scraper (local)
 This is a script that runs locally to scrape only the necessary calendar data and upload it to a public Gist, which acts as a free, simple JSON API.
+The script is expected to be run periodically (every 30m daytime, every hour at night) to keep the data fresh.
 *   **Technology:** Python

 ### 2. The Frontend Viewer (`index.html`, `style.css`, `script.js`)

 This is a completely static web application hosted for free on GitHub Pages.
 It has no backend server of its own.
+It fetches the pre-processed calendar data from the public Gist and displays it in a user-friendly interface.
 *   **Technology:** HTML, CSS, Vanilla JavaScript.

 ## 🚀 Setup and Installation